 “I never connected your being Bipolar with mental illness”.
 That was what my son said to me yesterday.
 He said he knew I had extreme highs and lows, because I had told him that years ago when I was formally diagnosed in my late 40’s.
 He has known me for his 50 plus years and said that he has never considered me abnormal, just an out of the box mom and grandma.
 I told him that extreme depression also rested under the umbrella of mental illness.
 He said ” Well lots of people fit that picture”.
 I said “Pretty much”.
 I started thinking about all of the labels and behaviors that are linked to being Bipolar.
 I wondered why I had never shared any of that information with him before now.
 Answer, I wanted to shield him form what it was really like having this life long sentence.
 I didn’t want him to know the extent of the pain I had suffered.
-I have been hiding.
+I HAVE BEEN HIDING IN THE CLOSET WITH ALL OF THE RIDICULOUS SHAME AND STIGMA ATTACHED, WHICH IS UNFOUNDED, UNFAIR AND IMPOSED ON BY SOCIETY.

 Guess it is time to memorialize what some of my experiences have been and some of the consequences attached to them.
 Two words come to mind that are closely connected, obsessive and compulsive.
 Those words are joined at the hip to manic episodes, which is the top extreme of the Bipolar spectrum.